plasticrake/homebridge-tplink-smarthome/README.md

   ////////////////////////////////
   // Device Discovery Options
   ////////////////////////////////
-  "broadcast": "255.255.255.255", // Broadcast Address
+  "broadcast": "255.255.255.255", // Broadcast Address.
+If discovery is not working tweak to match your subnet, eg: 192.168.0.255
   "devices": [],         // Manual list of devices (see section below) "deviceTypes": [],     // set to [] or ["plug", "bulb"] to find all TPLink device types or ["plug"] / ["bulb"] for only plugs or bulbs
   "macAddresses": [],    // Whitelist of mac addresses to include.
-If specified will ignore other devices "pollingInterval": 10, // (seconds) How often to check device status in the background
+If specified will ignore other devices.
+Supports glob-style patterns
+  "excludeMacAddresses": [],  // Blacklist of mac addresses to exclude.
+Supports glob-style patterns "pollingInterval": 10, // (seconds) How often to check device status in the background

   ////////////////////////////////